vsbagal/EOT-Cranes-Pune/README.md

 for Data Visualization - We used these powerful data visualization tools to create interactive dashboards and reports that provided a comprehensive view of our data.
 Through these visualizations, we gained insights into key performance indicators (KPIs) such as sales trends, inventory levels, and customer behavior.
 We were able to identify areas where we could improve our supply chain operations and optimize our business performance.

+Overall, our data analysis efforts using these tools helped us to make data-driven decisions that improved our operations and enhanced our competitiveness in the market.
+We were able to identify opportunities for growth, optimize our inventory levels, and improve our customer experience by providing timely and efficient delivery of spare parts.